electerious/Rosid/README.md

 # Rosid

-Just-in-time development server and static site exporter written in [Node.js](https://nodejs.org/).
+Just-in-time development server and static site generator written in [Node.js](https://nodejs.org/).
 Rosid invokes functions before serving files to the browser.
-This allows you to pre-process anything on-the-fly, without saving it.
+This allows you to transform anything on-the-fly, without saving.

 ## Contents